SymfonyCasts/symfony-ux/sfcasts/turbo/prefetch.md

 # Prefetching the Next Page

 I have a crazy idea.
-What if, when the user hovers over a link, we *prefetch* that page via Ajax and saved it as a snapshot cache?
+What if, when the user hovers over a link, we *prefetch* that page via Ajax and saved it to the snapshot cache?
 Then, assuming the user *does* click that link, Turbo would show the page *instantly* via its preview system.

 Is that possible?
 Well, not *officially*.
 But thanks to some clever people on the